-- (1) Following City review, the Director may require revisions to a traffic study based on the following considerations: - (a) Completeness of the study, - (b) Thoroughness of the level of service and impact analyses and evaluations, - (c) Compatibility of the study with the proposed access design, project or development plan and local transportation system, - (d) Compliance with local and state regulations and design standards, and

-- (e) An analysis of study deficiencies, errors, or conflicts. - (2) Revisions may also be required as a result of public process with surrounding neighborhoods and land uses or review by City Council or the Planning Board.

-Additional details requiring traffic study revisions may include, but are not limited to, the following:

-- (a) An enlarged study area

-- (b) Alternative trip generation scenarios

-- (c) Additional level of service analyses

-- (d) Site planning and design issues.
+- (1) Following City review, the Director may require revisions to a Traffic Study based on the following considerations: - (a) Completeness of the study, - (b) Thoroughness of the level of service and impact analyses and evaluations, - (c) Compatibility of the study with the proposed access design, project or development plan and local transportation system, - (d) Compliance with local and state regulations and design standards, and - (e) An analysis of study deficiencies, errors, or conflicts. - (2) Revisions may also be required as a result of public process with surrounding neighborhoods and land uses or review by City Council or the Planning Board as needed to demonstrate compliance with these Standards.
+Additional details requiring Traffic Study revisions may include, but are not limited to, the following: - (a) An enlarged study area - (b) Alternative trip generation scenarios - (c) Additional level of service analyses - (d) Site planning and design issues.